Contact Us Today (424) 372-3112

 This type of defense is common in a situation where you had a brief moment from attending to your child while distracted, but there was no intent to place them in a dangerous environment.

-If you are under investigation, or already arrested and charged with PC 273a child endangerment, contact our team of criminal defense lawyers to review the details and legal options.
+If you are under investigation or have already been arrested and charged with PC 273a child endangerment, contact our team of criminal defense lawyers to review the details and legal options.

 Prefiling intervention

-It may be possible to negotiate with the prosecutor for lesser charges or even get the case dismissed through the prefiling intervention process.
+Through the prefiling intervention process, it may be possible to negotiate with the prosecutor for lesser charges or even to dismiss the case.

-In other words, advanced negotiating with the filing deputy could prevent the criminal charges from being filed before court.
+In other words, advanced negotiating with the filing deputy could prevent criminal charges from being filed in court.

 Cron, Israels & Stark are top-ranked defense lawyers serving people throughout Southern California from our two office locations in Los Angeles County.
 For a free case evaluation, call our office at (424) 372-3112, or you can contact us online.